shakfu/py-js/README.md

 Multithreading (detached methods) is supported for both objects.
 You can send messages to named objects or receive (with pyext) with Python methods.

+## Notes

+- outlet creation order is important in outlet_new(x, NULL)?

 ## TODO

+- [ ] refactor eval code from py_eval into a function to allow for exec and execfile or PyRun_File scenarios
 - [ ] add right inlet bang after eval op ends
 - [ ] add @run <script>
 - [ ] add text edit object